RustScan/RustScan/README.md

 ```

 **Mac OS**
-Mac OS has, from what I can tell, a naturally very low open file descriptor limit.
+Mac OS has, from what we can tell, a naturally very low open file descriptor limit.
 The limit for Ubuntu is 8800.
 The limit for Mac OS is 255!

-In this case, I would say it is safe to increase the open file limit.
+In this case, we would say it is safe to increase the open file limit.
 As most Linux based OS' have limits in the thousands.

-Although, if this breaks anything, please don't blame me.
+Although, if this breaks anything, please don't blame us.

 **Windows Subsystem for Linux**
 Windows Subsystem for Linux does not support ulimit (see issue #39).